GaloyMoney/dev.galoy.io/src/pages/index.md

 * **[Mobile Wallet](https://github.com/GaloyMoney/galoy-mobile)** – simple end user experience enables send/receive onchain and Lightning.
 Mobile wallet includes educational onboarding quiz & merchant map.
 * **[Galoy Pay](https://github.com/GaloyMoney/galoy-pay)** – web application end users can share online or display in person to receive payments to their account.
-* **[Web Wallet](https://github.com/GaloyMoney/web-wallet)** – web application for sending and receiving bitcoin over onchain, lightning and intraledger.
-It can be customized and used by any community or organization.

 #### Administrator experiences